uacode/ddos-defender/README.md

 How to run
 ==========
-Download Zip archive and unpuck
+Download Zip archive and unzip

 See config/config.php